What should your next fitness goal be? Take the quiz.

 Caring for Muscles Used During Cycling

 To get the most out of your workout, it’s vital to get in both a solid warm-up and cool-down.
 Why?
 “Your warm-up gets the blood (and oxygen) flowing to help get our muscles and cardiovascular system ready to do harder work.
-The cooldown is also important to slowly allow the heart rate to decrease and to help clear out any waste in the muscles and blood vessels,” says Trombley.
+The cooldown is also important to slowly allow the heart rate to decrease and to help clear out any waste in the muscles and blood vessels,” Trombley says.

 Depending on the total duration of your workout, she suggests warming up and cooling down for 15-30 minutes, keeping your RPMs between 90 and 110, and maintaining an RPE of two to four.
 And according to the research, you don’t need to sweat the details of your warm-up too much.
 One study found that cyclists performed significantly better after both a hard warm-up and an easy warm-up versus no warm-up at all.